taosdata/TDengine/docs-en/04-develop/01-connect/index.md

 ### Verify

-After the above installation and configuration are done and making sure TDengine service is already started and in service, the Shell command `taos` can be launched to access TDengine.以
+After the above installation and configuration are done and making sure TDengine service is already started and in service, the TDengine command line interface `taos` can be launched to access TDengine.以

 <Tabs defaultValue="linux" groupId="os">
   <TabItem value="linux" label="Linux">